Kijin (Kidin) shrine: one of a few shrines nationwide dedicated to demon.

 On the surface, there is nothing particularly special about it.
 You could easily walk by it assuming it was just ‘another’ small local shrine.
 Set on the side of a rural road, its relatively small and plain.
 The grounds aren’t overly impressive either.
 But the appeal of this shrine is not its aesthetics, but its uniqueness.
 The shrine is one of only a few in the whole of Japan that is dedicated to “oni” aka demon.
+I haven’t been able to verify the exact number of demon shrines in Japan, but it seems to be around four.

 God of Victory